 The apps in this comparison fall into three categories based on what they actually ask you to do.

-Screen-based cognitive work (Charisme, HabitWorks): You talk to an AI or complete cognitive exercises on your phone.
-You learn about your anxiety patterns and practice reframing thoughts.
+Screen-based cognitive and verbal work (fredie, ConfidenceConnect, Parla, HabitWorks): You talk to an AI, complete CBT worksheets, or rehearse responses against simulated scenarios.
+You learn about your anxiety patterns and practice reframing thoughts or refining how the words come out.
 You do not approach anyone.
-This is useful as preparation, less useful as a standalone treatment for approach anxiety, because the freeze response lives in the body, not in your understanding of why the freeze happens.
+ConfidenceConnect’s 15-minute daily format is the most accessible price point in this category, and the dedicated SEO depth (separate pages for specific fear types) signals a team that understands user intent.
+Parla extends the lane with speech-pattern evaluation against an AI listener.
+Useful as preparation, less useful as a standalone treatment for approach anxiety, because the freeze response lives in the body, not in your understanding of why the freeze happens or in the polish of the line you would have used.

 General rejection exposure (Rejecto): You do real-world challenges that build comfort with social risk across many contexts.
 Asking strangers for absurd favors, making unusual requests, seeking out “no” in everyday situations.
 Good for broad desensitization.
 Partial transfer to approach-specific contexts.